 The next couple of years saw refinements to iTunes, with minor improvements, and some additional store features, including movie sales.
 In 2007, iTunes 7.2 introduced DRM-free music from the iTunes Store, which came after Steve Jobs had penned an open letter entitled Thoughts on Music early that year.

 In early 2008, Apple added movie rentals to the iTunes Store, and iTunes 8, later that year, saw the addition of Genius playlists, together with a Genius sidebar, which didn’t last long.
-In this and the following version of iTunes, more types of content were added to the iTunes Store, and iTunes 9 saw a new, cleaner interface, a new Cover Flow browsing mode, together with the new Home Sharing feature, that allows users to share their libraries on their personal network.
+In this and the following version of iTunes, more types of content were added to the iTunes Store, and iTunes 9 saw a new, cleaner interface, together with the new Home Sharing feature, that allows users to share their libraries on their personal network.

 iTunes 10, released in September 2010, saw one of Apple’s biggest failures in iTunes: the Ping "music social network."
 Ping, described by Steve Jobs as "sort of like Facebook and Twitter meet iTunes," was largely ignored, especially when it turned out that Apple hadn’t gotten approval from Facebook, and Apple had to pull that integration from the app.
 Ping was removed from iTunes two years later.

 iTunes and the cloud

 The next step for iTunes was to embrace the cloud.
 Apple added iTunes Match, which stores music in the cloud, in iTunes 10.5.1, released November 2011.
 With iTunes 11, you could play purchases from the cloud, and with iTunes 12, apple introduced iCloud Music Library and Apple Music. iTunes had become a portal to a broad media experience: music, movies, TV shows, podcasts, iOS apps, iTunes U, and eBooks, and the app was becoming complex.